ShubhamRaskar00/hand-tool-monitor/README.md

     python3 hand_tool_monitor.py
     ```
 *   **Interaction:** Use the connected GPIO push buttons according to the `BUTTON_PINS` and `BUTTON_MEDIA_MAP` configuration to cycle through media or view the sensor display.
 Press `ESC` on a connected keyboard to exit the application.

-## License

-Please add a license file (e.g., MIT, GPLv3).
-For example:
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.